 The six schools of Indian Philosophy represent the main currents of philosophical thought in Hinduism.
 Many other specific philosophies also exist in Hinduism such as Ahimsa and Aparigraha which stem from the Yoga school of philosophy.

 Many schools of philosophy took birth on the Indian subcontinent.
-To learn more about these six Indian philosophical systems or schools of thought for the UPSC exam continue reading the article.
-This article will help you in the UPSC Preparation.
+To learn more about these six Indian philosophical systems or schools of thought during your UPSC preparation, continue reading the article.

 - Difference Between Heterodox and Orthodox Schools